-Gwen Worlton wrapped up her freshman season as a Husker with six top-five finishes.
+Worlton wrapped up her freshman season as a Husker with six top-five finishes.
 A strong breaststroke swimmer, Worlton registered all six of her top-five finishes in the 100-and 200-yard breaststroke events.
 Worlton helped the Huskers in a dual victory against Kansas, placing third in both the 100-yard breaststroke (1:05.19) and the 200-yard breaststroke (2:20.57).
 She also aided in team dual victories against Illinois and Iowa State, posting two top-five times at each dual.
-At the 2017 Big Ten Championships, Worlton produced a trio of career bests in placing 37th in the 100 breast (1:03.06), 39th in the 200 breast (2:18.93) and 84th in the 50 free (24.22).
+At the 2017 Big Ten Championships, Worlton produced a trio of then-career bests in placing 37th in the 100 breast (1:03.06), 39th in the 200 breast (2:18.93) and 84th in the 50 free (24.22).
 She earned a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2017.
-She was also a member of the 2017 Tom Osborne Citizenship Team.
+She was also a member of the 2017 Tom Osborne Citizenship Team

 The 2014 Wisconsin state champion in the 100-yard breaststroke, Worlton was an All-American in the event during her prep career.
 A four-time letterwinner at Nicolet High School in Fox Point, Wis., Worlton also broke Schroeder YMCA Swim Team records in both the 100- and 200-yard breaststroke.

 The daughter of Jane and David Worlton, Gwen was born Dec.
 15, 1997 in Torrance, Calif.
 Gwen has a sister, Chloe, and two brothers, Teague and Owen.
 Gwen is majoring in nutrition, exercise and health science and earned academic All-Big Ten honors in 2018.
-She is a two-time Nebraska Scholar-Athlete Honore Roll selection.
+She is a two-time Nebraska Scholar-Athlete Honor Roll selection.
 She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.
 She chose Nebraska over Auburn, Purdue and Miami of Ohio.